paulshorey/minesweeper/README.md

 **Lets make a more positive and inviting version of minesweeper!**

 Getting a move wrong is very unsettling, unnerving, not fun!
-Would be nice to re-imagine the classic minesweeper game to one where you do not just lose after the very first mistake.
+Would be nice to re-imagine the classic minesweeper game.
+It would no longer be "game over" after the first mistake.
 Instead, wouldn't it be nice to keep playing?
 So, What I imagine is the app counts how many "bombs" are in the game.
 Instead of thinking of them as "bombs", they can be "gifts" or "treats" or "Pokemon"!

-You "mark" a hidden spot, where you think the Pokemon is.
-If you're right, you catch that Pokemon, and are rewarded with a nice fun graphic or animation.
+You "mark" the spot where you think the Pokemon is.
+If you're right, you **catch that Pokemon**, and are rewarded with a nice fun graphic or animation.
 If you're wrong, the creature runs away, the cell becomes empty, and neighboring cells are uncovered as if you clicked on a cell which never had any bomb in the first place.
 However, the game should keep a tally of how many Pokemon ran away, versus how many you captured.
-The point would be to "catch them all"!
-But if you let a few escape, it would still be fun.
+The point would be to **"catch them all"!** But if you let a few escape, it would still be fun.

+## Install and play:

+Basic "Create React App".
+1) `npm install` 2) `npm start`

+## Quirks: